Azure App Service on Linux is currently in public preview and supports running web apps natively on Linux.

 - Basic consoles

 The Azure portal shows only features that currently work for App Service on Linux and hides the rest.
-As we enable more features, you will see them reflected on the portal.
+As we enable more features, they will be visible on the portal.

-Some features, such as virtual network integration, Azure Active Directory/third-party authentication, or Kudu site extensions, don't currently work.
-But as we get these working, we will update our documentation and blog about the changes.
+Some features, such as virtual network integration, Azure Active Directory/third-party authentication, or Kudu site extensions, are not complete.
+Once we complete these features, we will update our documentation and blog about the changes.

 This public preview is currently only available in the following regions: